renaissance-publishing/renaissance/content/chapters/17-skills.md

       - Active, Knowledge, Mental
       - Primarily covers searching for information in books, collections, museums or libraries.
-      - For finding interesting items—including searching for clues—use Search.
+      - For finding interesting items — including searching for clues — use Search.
       - For drawing conclusions from technical information, use an appropriate Knowledge or Profession skill.

   - Ride (COO)